e-lab/crawl-dataset/README.md

-s repo is for creating a large scale image data set from World Wide Web.
+#This repo is for creating a large scale image data set from World Wide Web.